rinrinx2/leechbot-1/README.md

      cancel -  Cancel your leech
      list - Lists YOUR leeches

- ## Note - Commands don't work if added the bots username
+ ## Note - Commands don't work if added the bots username.

+   ## Other Commands

+     help - to get organised help message setthumbnail - <as reply to image or as a caption>
+     delthumbnail - To delete thumbnail
+     setwatermark - <as reply to image or as a caption>
+     delwatermark - To delete watermark
+     testwatermark - To test watermark